nightcrawler086/nightcrawler086.github.io/_drafts/linux-install-config.md

 PID 1 is always `init`.
 This process brings the system up.

+each numbered directory in /proc represents resource usage of a running process on the system.

 **/dev**

 a pseudo file system about the devices in the system